ceres-solver/ceres-solver/docs/source/solving.rst

-   `True` if the user asked for inner iterations to be used as part of the optimization and the problem structure was such that they were actually performed. e.g., in a problem with just one parameter block, inner iterations are not performed.
+   `True` if the user asked for inner iterations to be used as part of the optimization and the problem structure was such that they were actually performed.
+For example, in a problem with just one parameter block, inner iterations are not performed.

 .. member:: vector<int> inner_iteration_ordering_given